Living and studying in vibrant Hamburg is an increasingly attractive option for students and young people from around

 While living in Hamburg is widely sought after, it is particularly attractive for students enrolled at the excellent international schools in the city.
-Offering both an intellectually-stimulating study environment and world-class lifestyle attractions and amenities, there are few cities which can match Hamburg’s study/ life balance.
+Offering both an intellectually-stimulating study environment and world-class lifestyle attractions and amenities, there are few cities that can match Hamburg’s study/ life balance.

 Hamburg knows how to let its hair down.
 Cool and edgy, there are said to be more than 100 music venues and clubs, and more than 40 theatres and 60 museums in the city.
 Its music heritage is renowned: world-famous composer Johannes Brahms was born here in 1833, while the Beatles cut their teeth on the early-1960’s Hamburg club circuit before becoming global superstars, prompting John Lennon to declare: “I was born in Liverpool but raised in Hamburg”.

 Achingly hip, Hamburg has alternative culture down to an art form, not least in the fashionable student hangout of St Pauli.
-The city is also an architectural gem, typified by the atmospheric Speicherstadt warehouse district, which oozes maritime and trading heritage (recognised by UNESCO in 2015), and now home to uber-trendy coffee shops and bars.
+The city is also an architectural gem, typified by the atmospheric Speicherstadt warehouse district, which oozes maritime and trading heritage (recognized by UNESCO in 2015), and now home to uber-trendy coffee shops and bars.
 The striking Elbphilharmonie opened in early 2017, adding another aesthetic dimension to the urban panorama.

 In Hamburg however, water is, arguably, the star attraction.
-If the mighty River Elbe and port have long provided a living for the city’s people, the extensive network of rivers, canals and lakes (there are some 2,300 bridges in Hamburg, more than Venice!) today provide living of a more literal kind.
+If the mighty River Elbe and port have long provided a living for the city’s people, the extensive network of rivers, canals, and lakes (there are some 2,300 bridges in Hamburg) today provide living of a more literal kind.